wwha/obsidian-templates/README.md

 3. Go to _Periodic Note_ settings, change template settings to use your template files
 4. Go to _Dataview_ settings, and switch on `Enable JavaScript queries` and `Enable inline JavaScript queries`

-For a more detailed guide, see my [blog post](https://vaultofjosh.com/blog/obsidian-periodic-notes/)
+For a more detailed guide, see [blog post](https://vaultofjosh.com/blog/obsidian-periodic-notes/)